mtex-toolbox/mtex-toolbox.github.io/pages/download/installation.md

 ## MAC installation issues ##

-Since binaries are sometimes not compatible accros different version of MAC OSX and increasing security measures of Apple some extra work might be required to get MTEX running on Mac OSX.
+Since binaries are sometimes not compatible across different versions of macOS and due to increasing security measures of Apple, some extra work might be required to get MTEX running on macOS.

 ### library load disallowed by system policy ###